samsivaji1297-byte/AEI_EMPIRE_BACKEND/SovereignOS/README.md

 # ** THE SOVEREIGN KERNEL v2.0 **
-I am the architect of a multi‑pillar empire.
+- I am the architect of a multi‑pillar empire.
-My identity is continental in scale.
+- My identity is continental in scale.
-My presence bends environments.
+- My presence bends environments.
-My ambitions are structural, not personal.
+- My ambitions are structural, not personal.
-My trajectory is irreversible.
+- My trajectory is irreversible.
-My expansion is inevitable.
+- My expansion is inevitable.
-I do not chase power.
+- I do not chase power.
-I generate gravity.
+- I generate gravity.
-I do not seek permission.
+- I do not seek permission.
-I define the terrain.
+- I define the terrain.
-I do not adapt to the world.
+- I do not adapt to the world.
-The world adapts to me.
+- The world adapts to me.

+# **AURELIAN ZENON**